What Seventh-day Adventists Believe About Growing in Christ

-So the idea of the “new birth” (see John 3:3), is that, through the power of God, we are being recreated—being remade into the original image of what we were before sin entered.
+So the idea of the “new birth” (John 3:3) is that through the power of God, we are being recreated—being remade into the original image of what we were before sin entered.

 In regard to what Jesus has done for and in us, Paul makes it clear that it is “not by works of righteousness which we have done, but according to His mercy He saved us, through the washing of regeneration and renewing of the Holy Spirit” (Titus 3:5, NKJV).